Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks: Nonparametric estimation of the envelope function

 \subsection{Integral operator spectrum estimation with dependent variables}

-One key result is a new control of $U$-statistics with latent Markov variables (see Section~\ref{proof-ustat}) and it makes use of a Talagrand's concentration inequality for Markov chains (see \cite{adamczak:ustats}).
-This article follows the hypothesis made on the Markov chain $(X_i)_{i\geq1}$ by \cite{adamczak:ustats}.
-Namely, we referred to as ‘‘\textit{mild conditions}'' the assumption that the latitude function $f_{\mathcal{L}}$ is bounded away from zero with $\|f_{\mathcal{L}}\|_{\infty}<\infty$; and the first and the second regeneration times associated with the \textit{split} chain to have sub-exponential tail.
-Those assumptions are fully described in section \ref{proof-ustat}.
+One key result is a new control of $U$-statistics with latent Markov variables (cf. Section~\ref{proof-ustat}) and it makes use of a Talagrand's concentration inequality for Markov chains.
+This article follows the hypotheses made on the Markov chain $(X_i)_{i\geq1}$ by~\cite{duchemin20}.
+Namely, we work under the following assumption.